statsig-io/docs/docs/http-api.md

 title: HTTP API
 ---

+> **⚠️ Important:** While this HTTP API is available for direct use, we strongly recommend using one of our official SDKs for your programming language whenever possible.
+SDKs offer better performance, automatic error handling, and type safety.
+They also provide a more idiomatic integration with your codebase.
+Only use this HTTP API directly if there isn't an SDK available for your language or if you have a specific use case that requires direct API access.

 Before you can start calling the server APIs, you need to take care of the following steps:

 1. [Create a free account on statsig.com](#step1)